Penthouse Comix

-Penthouse Comix is an American mass-market, magazine-sized comic book, published by Penthouse International/General Media Communications from spring 1994 through July 1998 and 2024 to present.
+Penthouse Comix is an American mass-market, magazine-sized comic book, published by Penthouse from spring 1994 through July 1998 and 2024 to present.
 Founded and initially edited by George Caragonne and Horatio Weisfeld, it originally ran 32 issues plus one special edition.
 Foreign versions of Penthouse Comix remained in publication through 2011.

-In late 2023 it was announced that Penthouse Comics will resume publication in February 2024.
-Comics new site Bleeding Cool officially covered the first solicitations, which included creators like Matteo Scalera, Jeff Dekal, Joshua Swaby, Marc Aspinall, Vanesa Del Rey, Maria Llovet, and others.
+Penthouse Comix resumed publication in February 2024 and remains in publication as of 2026 under the name Penthouse Comics.

 Publication history

 Penthouse Comix began as a series of short segments in Penthouse magazine.
-After 3 of these sections were printed (featuring artwork by Adam Hughes, Kevin Nowlan and Garry Leach), publisher Bob Guccione dictated that Penthouse Comix become its own stand-alone magazine, something which he envisioned competing in both US and European magazine markets.
+After three of these sections were printed (featuring artwork by Adam Hughes, Kevin Nowlan and Garry Leach), publisher Bob Guccione dictated that Penthouse Comix become its own stand-alone magazine, something which he envisioned competing in both US and European magazine markets.
 Guccione agreed to a budget that was designed to cherry pick art talent from both American comic book companies and non-US publishers and this resulted in Penthouse Comix offering a per-page rate among the highest ever paid to freelance comic book artists.

 The first issue of the stand-alone Penthouse Comix was a 96-page, color, glossy magazine with cover price of $4.95 US.
 It appeared in spring 1994 and featured work by Adam Hughes, Mark Beachum, Garry Leach, Kevin Nowlan, Mike Harris, Arthur Suydam, Jordan Raskin, Horacio Altuna, and Milo Manara.
 Subsequent issues contained work by artists such as Roberto Baldazzini, Richard Corben, Tony Salmons, Bart Sears and Gray Morrow.
 The magazine's early issues avoided hardcore sex in favor of "soft-core erotica" and satiric humor that poked fun at various popular genres and popular culture.

 Sold on newsstands, the periodical debuted in a squarebound magazine format 10¾" x 8¼" (27.5 cm x 20.7 cm).
 With issue #11, the size was reduced to 10½" x 8" (26.7 cm x 20.4 cm).
 From issue #26 to the end of its run, Penthouse Comix was published at standard modern comic-book size, with saddle-stitching, card-stock covers, and glossy interior pages.
 Issues #6-7 were published in both a magazine-size newsstand edition and a comic-book sized direct-market edition for sale in comic-book stores.

 Two additional titles were later added to the line: The seven-issue Men's Adventure Comix (cover-titled Penthouse Men's Adventure Comix) (April/May 1995 – April/May 1996), and the three-issue (March/April 1995 – Oct./Nov.
 1995) Omni Comix, the latter a companion to the science magazine Omni.

 The reboot released in 2024 similarly features a 96-page, color, glossy magazine, with the more expensive version including a nude cover that is polybagged and contains a free poster that is folded and covers the front.
 The periodical also has the original squarebound magazine size of 10¾" x 8¼".